Confessions of a Borderline Slob – Day 4

 After finding that cool hack for the vacuum yesterday, I decided to spend a little time looking up bathroom cleaning hacks.
 I wondered if maybe I was missing something here too.

 I came up with three different lists.
-1) Hacks I’m not even entertaining, 2) Hacks that are cool and I would try if I had that problem, and 3) Hacks that I’ll try.
+1) Bathroom Cleaning Hacks I’m not even entertaining, 2) Bathroom Cleaning Hacks that are cool and I would try if I had that problem, and 3) Bathroom Cleaning Hacks that I’ll try.

-For List 1, please don’t think I’m picking on it (too much) they are just hacks I’m not personally going to try because of various reasons (i.e. too messy, waste of another product, I don’t have said product on hand, don’t wanna, etc.).
+For List 1, please don’t think I’m picking on it (too much) they’re just hacks I’m not personally going to try for various reasons (i.e. too messy, waste of another product, I don’t have said product on hand, don’t wanna, etc.).
 Keep in mind, some of these tips are also meant for people who want to avoid any unwanted chemicals and want to try a natural solution.

 So without further ado, here we go!